-At September 30, 2020, with the effectiveness of the Warrant Registration Statement in May 2020, the shares of common stock underlying essentially all of the outstanding warrants except those having an exercise price of \$7.00 per share have been registered for resale by the warrant holders.
-Warrants to purchase 125,000 shares of common stock issued in the Spring 2020 Private Placement are exercisable at \$0.50 per share and become exercisable on October 24, 2020.
+At June 30, 2020, with the effectiveness of the Warrant Registration Statement in May 2020, the shares of common stock underlying essentially all of the outstanding warrants except those having an exercise price of \$7.00 per share have been registered for resale by the warrant holders.
+The warrants exercisable at \$0.73 per share become exercisable on July 25, 2020.
 Additionally, no outstanding warrant is subject to any down round anti-dilution protection features and all of the outstanding warrants are exercisable by the holders only by payment in cash of the stated exercise price per share.